 - Offering grief programming throughout the Cape and Islands, with curriculum developed and overseen by our licensed mental health clinician.

-Our Dream: The Cape & Islands’ First Grief and Healing Center
+Our Dream: The Healing House, the Cape & Islands’ First Grief and Healing Center

 Our goal at Sharing Kindness is to open a grief and healing center to serve the Cape and Islands, based on the Dougy Center model.
-Until we have that physical space, we will continue to develop and offer programming not only for those grieving the death of a loved one, but also programming to educate community members, so they can learn how best to help those who are suffering.
+Until we have our home, we will continue developing and offering programming and community forums to normalize the conversation around brain health, suicide prevention and grief.

 WHO WE ARE